lucianopereira86/NetCore-xUnit-CronJob-Simulator/README.md

 ## Instructions

 The solution contains a console application and a unit test project.
 After running the app, it will be required for the user to enter a cron string composed by 5 fields separated by empty spaces: minute, hour, day of month, month and day of week.
-Press _ENTER_ to receive the correspondent values in numbers for each field.
+The output will display values as numbers for each field:

 - minute: 1 to 60.
 - hour: 0 to 23.